Fishidy, Developer of Tech That Aids Anglers, Sold to Flir Systems

 Fishidy’s Web and mobile platform provides anglers with fishing tips and lets them use their smartphones to place digital pins over spots in the waters they fish where they’ve had success reeling in perch, pike, walleye, and other varieties.
 The startup’s mobile app, which is available for iOS and Android devices, records users’ geographic coordinates to make it easier for them to navigate back there in the future.
 Users can also share hot spots with one another via Fishidy’s app.

 Jensen said that about 950,000 people are currently members of Fishidy’s network.
 He said they’ve used the startup’s tools to log information on more than 30,000 waterways, including lakes, rivers, and coastal saltwater.
 Texas is home to more Fishidy users than any other state, Jensen said.

 Fishidy has seven employees, he said.

 Flir saw value in Fishidy’s technology and team, and is now in the process of establishing a “presence in Madison, because of the tech talent,” said Doug Monieson, who serves on the board of Hyde Park Angels.
 The Chicago-based investor group led Fishidy’s 2014 financing round, along with the Wisconsin Super Angel Fund, he said.

 Monieson called the acquisition a “good exit” for Fishidy.

-The company generated a fair amount of buzz within the Badger State’s tech scene four years ago when it won the Wisconsin Governor’s Business Plan Contest.
+The company generated a fair amount of buzz within the Badger State’s tech scene four years ago when it won a pitch contest organized by the Greater Madison Chamber of Commerce.
 Around that time, Fishidy joined other Madison-based startups on a trip to Silicon Valley to pitch venture capital firms there.